 Message from Dr. Jaime Muñoz

-Chairperson and Assistant Professor, Department of Occupational Therapy
+Chairperson and Associate Professor, Department of Occupational Therapy

-In 1992, Duquesne University was the very first in the nation to offer students a five-year bachelor's to master's degree program in occupational therapy.
-Since then, we have maintained the forward thinking creativity, academic excellence and scholarly productivity that have earned our program recognition from our professional peers and high national rankings from U.S. News and World Report1.
+In 1992, Duquesne University was one of the very first in the nation to offer students a 5-year bachelor's to master's degree program in occupational therapy.
+In 2016, Duquesne University began transitioning to offer a 6-year professional doctorate degree (OTD).
+The profession of occupational therapy continues to have thoughtful and evidence-informed conversations about moving to the professional doctorate degree (OTD) as the only point of entry into the profession.
+At Duquesne, we continue to maintain the forward thinking creativity, academic excellence and scholarly productivity that have earned our program recognition from our professional peers and strong national rankings compared to programs in similar institutions.

-Employers understand that Duquesne University produces exceptional occupational therapists.
-Our graduates have a 100% employment rate within months of graduation, and many have accepted job offers even before they have graduated.
-I invite you to compare our program against the best.
-You will see that our curriculum is rigorous and our training methods are creative and comprehensive.
-Duquesne University faculty is committed to preparing students who will make significant contributions to the achievement of the AOTA Centennial Vision leading to occupational therapy becoming a "powerful, widely recognized, science-driven, and evidence-based profession with a globally connected and diverse workforce meeting society's occupational needs.”3
+I invite you to compare our program against other programs you are considering.
+You will see that our faculty is comprised of talented individuals who lead by example.
+Our curriculum is rigorous and student-centered, and our training methods are creative and comprehensive.
+Duquesne University's occupational therapy faculty is committed to education for the mind, heart and spirit and to preparing students who will make significant contributions to the achievement of the AOTA Centennial Vision leading to occupational therapy becoming a "powerful, widely recognized, science-driven, and evidence-based profession with a globally connected and diverse workforce meeting society's occupational needs."2

 1. Crist, P., Muñoz, J.P., Witchger Hansen, A.M., Benson, J, & Provident, I. (2005).
 The practice-scholar program: An academic-practice partnership to promote the scholarship of "best practices."
 Occupational Therapy in Health Care, 19 (1/2), 71-93.